simphotonics/generic_enum/generic_enum_example/README.md

 use a builder.

 4. Annotate the class with `@GenerateValueMap` and `@GenerateFromJson`.
-5. Define an accessor for the private variable `_valueMap`.
+5. Define an accessor for the private variable `_$DpiResolutionValueMap`.
-6. Define a name factory constructor named `.fromJson` pointing to the function `fromJson`.
+6. Define a name factory constructor named `.fromJson` pointing to the function `_$DpiResolutionFromJson`.

    ```Dart
    import 'package:generic_enum/generic_enum.dart';